-Amount and length of awards: Total funding for this solicitation and the number of awards made will depend on the availability of funds, the quality of the applications, and other pertinent factors.
-All awards are subject to the availability of appropriated funds and to any modifications or additional requirements that may be imposed by law.
-NIJ funding for an individual research or development project rarely exceeds \$500,000 annually, though total funding for projects requiring multiple years to complete has exceeded \$1 million in some cases.
+Amount and length of awards: NIJ anticipates that up to a total of \$1 million may become available for awards made through this solicitation.
+All NIJ awards are subject to the availability of appropriated funds and to any modifications or additional requirements that may be imposed by law.
+NIJ expects to make multiple awards for projects that run between one to three years, depending on funds available, the number of high-quality applications, and other pertinent factors.
+NIJ funding for an individual research project rarely exceeds \$500,000 annually, though total funding for projects requiring multiple years to complete has exceeded \$1 million in some cases.
 If feasible, NIJ recommends that applicants divide the proposed work into discrete phases, with each phase resulting in the delivery of a measurable deliverable.
 Applicants should try to structure the phases so that the funding required in any fiscal year will not exceed \$500,000.
 Although NIJ cannot guarantee that subsequent phases, stages, or tasks will be funded, this approach will enable NIJ to fund the proposed work incrementally, depending on, among other things, the quality of the deliverable at the end of each phase, strategic priorities, and the availability of funds.
 However, applicants should not divide their work if it is not feasible to do so without impairing the technical and programmatic soundness of their approach.
-Note: Deliverables (e.g., technical reports, proof-of-concept demonstrations, prototypes, etc.) will be required at the end of each phase to enable NIJ to assess the progress of the work and assist NIJ in making reasoned determinations as to the suitability of funding the next phase of the work.
+Note: Deliverables (e.g., a final report) will be required at the end of each phase to enable NIJ to assess the progress of the work and assist NIJ in making reasoned determinations as to the suitability of funding the next phase of the work.